Realocity/Scheduler/README.md

-# Flutter Todo app
+# Flutter Scheduler
-A new Flutter application for online furniture shopping.
+A new Flutter application for Managing your Important Schedules!

 # Tutorial